BiYiTuan/completable-feign/README.md

 ## Customize Future Creation

 By default, a `CompletableFuture` is created for any API method that returns a `Future`.
-This behavior can customized by providing a [`FutureMethodCallFactory`](src/engineering.clientside.completable_feign/java/engineering/clientside/feign/completable/FutureMethodCallFactory.java#L12) via the [`CompletableFeign.Builder`](src/engineering.clientside.completable_feign/java/engineering/clientside/feign/completable/CompletableFeign.java#L31).
+This behavior can be customized by providing a [`FutureMethodCallFactory`](src/engineering.clientside.completable_feign/java/engineering/clientside/feign/completable/FutureMethodCallFactory.java#L12) via the [`CompletableFeign.Builder`](src/engineering.clientside.completable_feign/java/engineering/clientside/feign/completable/CompletableFeign.java#L31).

 ## Provide Encoders & Decoders via ServiceLoader